-Degree program(s) of study offered by Union Presbyterian Seminary at Charlotte have been declared exempt from the requirements for licensure under provisions of North Carolina General Statutes (G.S.)
-116-15(d) for exemption from licensure with respect to religious education.
-Exemption from licensure is not based upon any assessment of program quality under established licensing standards.
+Degree programs of study offered by Union Presbyterian Seminary at Charlotte have been declared by the appropriate state authority exempt from the requirements for licensure, under provisions of North Carolina General Statutes Section (G.S.)
+116-15 (d) for exemption from licensure with respect to religious education.
+Exemption from licensure is not based upon assessment of program quality under established licensing standards.